dtlafever/Kademlia/README.txt

 ==============================================

-FIND (if we actually did STORE something)
+FIND (if we actually did STORE something) - TESTED SUCCESSFULLY

 From the UI we say:
 >store 10